DuniaBaxa/Dunix/englix/fraze.md

 ## Introduction

-Pandunia is a constructed language that is designed to be relatively easy for everyone.
+Dunish is a constructed language that is designed to be relatively easy for everyone.
 You can learn it fast with this practical course.

-English speakers will find it easy to make basic sentences in Pandunia as the word order is generally the same as in English, there are no definite or indefinite articles, no verb "to be", and no complicated rules about changing the form of words to express singular and plural or the tense of verbs.
+English speakers will find it easy to make basic sentences in Dunish as the word order is generally the same as in English, there are no definite or indefinite articles, no verb "to be", and no complicated rules about changing the form of words to express singular and plural or the tense of verbs.